goabstract/Marketing-for-Engineers/README.md

 * [How We Got Our First 2,000 Users Doing Things That Don’t Scale](https://www.fastcompany.com/3024472/how-we-got-our-first-2000-users-doing-things-that-dont-scale) by amazing Ryan Hoover, co-founder of Product Hunt.
 * [How we got from $0 to $75,000 MRR with zero marketing budget](https://medium.com/lifecycle-marketing/how-we-got-from-0-to-75-000-mrr-with-zero-marketing-budget-b20101b09a76) by Sergei Gusev.
 They sent free products (designer fragrance) to the market influencers and got video reviews.
 It grew their sales dramatically!
 * [How We Got Our First 100 Paying Customers in 24 Hours](https://www.groovehq.com/blog/startup-first-paying-customers) by Alex Turnbull, founder of Groove.
 * [Comment Marketing: How to Earn Benefits from Community Participation](https://moz.com/blog/comment-marketing-how-to-earn-benefits-from-community-participation-whiteboard-friday) by Rand Fishkin.
 You can gain attention to your company by sharing meaningful opinions and thoughts.
-Rand Fishkin made an excellent 9 minutes video on using this technique 👌.
+Rand Fishkin made an excellent 9-minute video on using this technique 👌.
 * [5 Places to Find and Poach Your Competitors' Customers](http://www.artofemails.com/prospecting-methods#change).
 Sapph shares many smart ways to find leads and pitch them.
 * [Hacking the Press: Clever Ways to Get Free Press Coverage with Zero Budget](https://www.shopify.com/blog/15973132-hacking-the-press-clever-ways-to-get-free-press-coverage-with-zero-budget) by Tucker Schreiber from Shopify.
 The post is focused on online stores industry.
 But the principles of getting free press attention are applicable to any market.
 * [Referral Marketing](https://www.referralsaasquatch.com/comprehensive-referral-marketing-guide/) and [Mobile Referral Marketing](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/) can give you the word-of-mouth growth.
 For inspiration check [51 Best Referral Program Examples of 2016](https://www.referralsaasquatch.com/ultimate-guide-to-mobile-referral-marketing/).
 These useful guides were prepared by Brandon Gains from  Referral Saasquatch.